exosite/industrial_iot_schema/channel-signal_io_schema.md

 ## Introduction
 This document defines the information required to interface with ExoSense™️ from the “first mile” perspective of the connected device or gateway, as well as describing how this information is carried on into the “last mile” or client-side Application.

-This document is meant for device developers building native support into the device or a proxy/gateway service for connection to ExoSense via an IoT service and for those looking to gain a deeper understanding of the architecture of channels and signals in the ExoSense environement.
+This document is meant for device developers building native support into the device or a proxy/gateway service for connection to ExoSense via an IoT service and for those looking to gain a deeper understanding of the architecture of channels and signals in the ExoSense environment.
 It is not required for typical regular use of the ExoSense application itself.

 ### Definitions
 The reader of this document should have a grasp on the following items or will need to for this document to make sense.